 - Descriptions of community projects

-- An annotated (detailed, descriptive) resume that highlights your professional and community health experiences, whether at work or in your community, in your role as an employee or as a volunteer, with Girl Scouts, Red Cross high school volunteers, volunteer parent/RN providing classes in public or private schools or other educational settings
+- An annotated (detailed, descriptive) resume that highlights professional and community health experiences, whether at work or in the community (both volunteer and paid)

 - In-service course descriptions and/or evaluation